Skip to content

 6. If you receive a prompt asking if you are sure you want to uninstall the update, click Yes.
 You may need to restart your computer after removing an update.

-How to uninstall updates using PowerShell
+How to uninstall Windows updates using PowerShell

 PowerShell is the tool of choice for system administrators, and for a good reason.
 There’s not much that PowerShell can’t do these days.
 It’s particularly good at simplifying repetitive tasks.
 In this example, we’ll use PowerShell to remove multiple updates simultaneously.

-Here’s their PowerShell script:
+Here’s that PowerShell script:

 #Return all packages with the ReleaseType "Update" $TotalUpdates = Get-WindowsPackage -Online | Where-Object{$_.ReleaseType -like "*Update*"} #Set the KB number you wish to uninstall here.
 More KBs can be added by appending "|.*KB#######.*" (no spaces around the pipe and not including quotes) before the closing quotes $Updates = ".*KB#######.*|.*KB#######.*|.*KB#######.*" #Iterates through the returned updates foreach ($Update in $TotalUpdates) { #Gets the PackageName to expand package information, then matches the KB number from the update description, then removes the update.
 Get-WindowsPackage -Online -PackageName $Update.PackageName | Where-Object {$_.Description -Match $Updates} | Remove-WindowsPackage -Online -NoRestart }